tarides/training-oxcaml/slides/01_local_1.md

 - In function types &mdash; **This is the most important**
   * Contract between caller and callee
   * `local` means in the caller's region
-  * Parameter: function respects caller's region
+  * Parameter: callee satisf caller's region
-  * Result: function stores in caller's region
+  * Result: callee stores in caller's region
   * This really defines 4 arrows
     ```ocaml
     val f0 : s -> t * t                (* All global, legacy *)